Trepan-Debuggers/python3-trepan/docs/features.rst

 Source-code Syntax Colorization
 -------------------------------

-Starting with release 0.2.0, terminal source code is colorized via pygments_ .
+Terminal source code is colorized via pygments_ .
 And with that you can set the pygments color style, e.g. "colorful", "paraiso-dark".
 See set_style_ .
 Furthermore, we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.
 Starting with release 0.6.0, you can use your own pygments_style_, provided you have a terminal that supports 256 colors.
 If your terminal supports the basic ANSI color sequences only, we support that too in both dark and light themes.

 Command Completion
 ------------------

-Starting with release 2.8, readline command completion has been added.
+GNU readline command completion is available.
 Command completion is not just a simple static list, but varies depending on the context.
 For example, for frame-changing commands which take optional numbers, on the list of *valid numbers* is considered.

 Terminal Handling
 -----------------